shaikhsmsuss/react-native-youtube-channels-fetch/README.md

 9. type channel name in input field and hit search icon it will show the related search data.

+10.also implment infinite scroll/lazy scroll on every scroll it will fetch the new data.

-10. click on any channel it will open the `YouTube` app with the selected channel data.
+11. click on any channel it will open the `YouTube` app with the selected channel data.